Front-runner Mitt Romney faces attack from his opponents

 Gingrich finished a disappointing fourth in the Iowa caucuses.
 Texas Gov. Rick Perry finished fifth.

-Perry made news at the debate, saying he would support sending troops back into Iraq.
+Perry made news at the Saturday debate, saying he would support sending troops back into Iraq.
 U.S. forces completed their pullout from Iraq last month after eight years of war.
-But Perry predicted that neighboring Iran would reenter Iraq without American troops there to defend the country.
+But Perry predicted that neighboring Iran would enter Iraq without American troops there to defend the country.

 “They’re going to move back in and all of the work we’ve done, every young man that has lost his life in that country would have been for naught because we’ve got a president who does not understand what’s going on in that region,” Perry said.